bbc/bug/docs/pages/installation/troubleshooting.md

 ## Q: Can't see BUG in my web browser

-A: What's the `port` for the `bug-app` say when you type in `docker ps` to the terminal?
-You'll only be able to access BUG from this port
+A: Check the `port` for the `bug-app` when you type in `docker ps` to the terminal?
+You'll only be able to access BUG from this port.

-## Q: Linux: How do I start BUG in fullscreen browser on startup?

-A: See [this guide](/pages/installation/kiosk.html) on setting up kiosk mode